 The Company was subject to financial covenants related to minimum trailing revenue targets that began on January 1, 2019, and are tested on a monthly basis.
 If only Tranche One Loans were funded, the Company had to achieve minimum net revenue of \$7 million over a trailing 12-month period increasing to a maximum net revenue covenant of \$35 million for the trailing 12-month period ending December 31, 2022, and thereafter.
 If only Tranche One Loans and Tranche Two Loans had been funded, the Company had to achieve minimum net revenue of \$7 million over a trailing 12-month period increasing to a maximum net revenue covenant of \$37.3 million for the 12-month period ending December 31, 2022, and thereafter.
-If Tranche Three Loans had been funded regardless of whether Tranche Two Loans have been funded, the Company had to achieve minimum net revenue of \$15 million over a trailing 12-month period ending December 31, 2022, and thereafter.
-If Tranche 31, 3022, and thereafter.
-If a maximum net revenue of \$15 million over a trailing 12-month period ending December 31, 2022, and thereafter.
-If December 31, 2022, and thereafter.
+If Tranche Three Loans had been funded regardless of whether Tranche Two Loans have been funded, the Company had to achieve minimum net revenue of \$15 million over a trailing 12-month period increasing to a maximum net revenue covenant of \$46.7 million for the 12-month period ending December 31, 2022, and thereafter.
 As of December 31, 2019, the Company was in compliance with the applicable financial covenant.